Skip to main content

 Overview

 Triggers define how ensembles are invoked.
-Conductor supports five trigger types, all configured using the unified trigger: array in your ensemble YAML:
+Conductor supports nine trigger types, all configured using the unified trigger: array in your ensemble YAML:

-1. Webhook - HTTP endpoints for external integrations
+2. Webhook - Simple HTTP endpoints for external integrations

 All triggers use the same configuration pattern: